jellyfin/jellyfin.org/docs/general/post-install/transcoding/hardware-acceleration/intel.md

    :::note

    This package may not be available for newer distros since it [currently relies on LLVM 14](https://github.com/intel/intel-graphics-compiler/issues/289), which may not available in releases like Debian Trixie.
+If this is the case a release from the [Intel compute-runtime repository](https://github.com/intel/compute-runtime/releases) may be used instead.

    :::